nitrictech/nitric/cloud/aws/cmd/runtime/README.md

 ### Building Plugin Images

-> __Note:__ Prior to building these plugins, the nitric pluggable membrane image must be built for local development
+> __Note:__ Prior to building these plugins, the nitric pluggable server image must be built for local development

 Alpine Linux